 *The translation of this article in French, Spanish, and German has been made through machine translation and has not been edited yet. we apologise for any inaccuracies.

 Trust is becoming increasingly recognised as a central aspect of a well-functioning healthcare system, particularly since the COVID-19 Pandemic.

-Recent studies show that the increasing politicisation of public health and the spread of false or misleading health information has caused a global decline in public trust in healthcare.
+Recent studies show that the increasing politicisation of public health and the spread of false or misleading health information has caused a global decline in public trust in the healthcare system.
 According to the findings from Edelman Trust Barometer 2022, the COVID-19 pandemic has clearly resulted in less confidence in the healthcare system and people feel less confident in making informed health decisions.

 Building and maintaining a healthy relationship between patients and healthcare providers is crucial for healthcare organisations as their level of trust has a direct impact on health decisions, behaviours, and outcomes.
 When patients have confidence and trust in their clinicians and healthcare systems it gives rise to higher rates of regular health check-ups, treatment adherence, vaccine acceptance and patient satisfaction.

 But what happens if healthcare professionals don´t trust in their healthcare systems?

 A research review made by AcademyHealth in 2021 indicates that the majority of research projects that focus on trust and trust issues within healthcare mainly examine patients’ and caregivers’ trust in in clinicians and healthcare delivery systems.
 Very few research projects are dedicated to understanding what level of trust healthcare professionals have in their employers, patients, and the healthcare system at large.

 Healthcare Industry Stability Survey: the voice of thousands of healthcare professionals about trust in the healthcare system